How to File a Wrongful Death Claim After a Car Accident in Massachusetts

 In general, the criteria for filing a wrongful death claim are similar to those for filing a personal injury claim.
 Loved ones can bring a wrongful death claim on behalf of the deceased if the deceased could have brought a personal injury claim under the same circumstances had they survived the accident.

 There are some circumstances in which a wrongful death claim cannot be filed.
 For example, if the deceased passed away while working, you cannot file a wrongful death claim against their employer.
-However, there may be other legal remedies that our lawyers can assist with in that situation.
+However, there may be other legal remedies that our lawyers can assist within that situation.

 Only Certain Parties Can File a Wrongful Death Claim in Massachusetts